orthoseg/orthoseg/docs/installation.rst

 CUDA GPU accelleration before, it is useful to also have a look at the tensorflow installation instructions on https://www.tensorflow.org/install

+Once you have installed the necessary NVIDIA drivers, you can use the following instructions to install orthoseg and its dependencies in the conda environment.

 When NOT using native windows, these commands install the necessary dependencies + orthoseg in your new environment: ::